-Facial rejuvenation techniques have increased in popularity and complexity over the past few decades.
-As of 2016, rhytidectomies are one of the top 5 cosmetic surgical procedures performed in the United States, along with breast augmentation, blepharoplasty, liposuction, and rhinoplasty .
-Due to the effects of gravity and cutaneous changes of aging, the process of developing facial rhytids is inevitable.
-Loss of collagen contributes to decreased skin turgor, and sunlight exposure exacerbates the loss of skin elasticity.
-When a person is in their 60s, the buccal fat pad shrinks, and there is resorption of the skull, with brow descent occurring earlier in the third to fourth decades of life .
-As such, the most common patient demographics for elective facelift procedures are usually females ranging in age from 30s to their late 70s.
+Facial rejuvenation techniques have increased in popularity over the past few decades and in complexity since the early 20 century.
+As of 2016, rhytidectomies are in the top five cosmetic surgical procedures performed in the United States, along with breast augmentation, blepharoplasty, liposuction, and rhinoplasty .
+Due to the effects of gravity and cutaneous changes of ageing, the process of developing facial rhytids is inevitable.
+Loss of collagen contributes to decreased skin turgor, and sunlight exposure exacerbates loss of skin elasticity.
+In one’s 60s, the buccal fat pad shrinks and there is resorption of the skull, with brow descent occurring earlier in the third to fourth decades of life .
+As such, the most common patient demographics for elective facelift procedures are usually females ranging in age from thirties to late seventies.

 Patients desiring improvement in overall loose skin, removal of rhytids, and those with unilateral facial palsy may request this procedure.
 Ideal patients are thin, fair-skinned, and middle-aged with moderate to severe skin laxity.
-Thicker skin and overweight patients tend to have less than optimal clinical outcomes.
-The procedure is meant to provide improvements to the facial structure such as sharpening of the cervico-mandibular angle and jowls, improved cheek and neck firmness, removal of neck bands, and decreased nasolabial folds.
+Thicker skin and overweight patients tend to have a less than optimal clinical outcome .
+The procedure is meant to provide improvements to the facial structure such as sharpening of the cervicomandibular angle and jowls, improved cheek and neck firmness, removal of neck bands, and decreased nasolabial folds.

 The flap is then undermined and elevated by blunt dissection.
 The SMAS layer is identified as the fibrovascular layer anterior to the muscles and below the subdermis.
 Anteriorly, near the ear, the SMAS is thicker and thins as it spreads along the cheek.
-SMAS plication is then done using a 2-0 quill suture to achieve the desired lift, followed by absorbable 4-0 polyglactin 910 and 5-0 polypropylene sutures.
+SMAS plication is then done using a 2-0 quill suture to achieve the desired lift, followed by absorbable 4-0 Vicryl and 5-0 Prolene sutures.

 Hemostasis should be observed to avoid a hematoma.
 Closure of the wound involves lining the flap to the ear, cutting off excess skin, and closing the entire length of the incision from the temporal region to the post-auricular sulcus with skin staples or sutures (non-absorbable 5-0 nylon).

-Patients are instructed to sleep upright for the first week to minimize edema, and are given a neck support for 1 to 2 weeks.
-The neck can remain tight for up to 3 weeks.
-Sutures are removed on day 7, and patients are seen at 3 and 6 weeks.
+Patients are instructed to sleep upright for the first week to minimize edema, and are given a neck support for one to two weeks.
+The neck can remain tight for up to three weeks.
+Sutures are removed on day seven, and patients are seen at three and six weeks.
 Depending on physician preference, medication is prescribed for pain control for at least the first week post procedure.

-The most common complications of a SMAS plication include the following: hematoma, transient facial nerve motor dysfunction, delayed wound healing, scar hypertrophy, areas of alopecia temporarily where the incision is made, surface irregularities that may require fat transfer, skin flap necrosis, infection, and earlobe distortion.
-Patients may also experience ecchymosis and edema, which should abate by day 14 but may persist for up to 6 weeks.
+The most common complications of a SMAS plication include the following: hematoma, transient facial nerve motor dysfunction, delayed wound healing, scar hypertrophy, areas of alopecia temporarily where incision is made, surface irregularities that may require fat transfer, skin flap necrosis, infection, and earlobe distortion.
+Patients may also experience ecchymosis and edema, which should abate by day fourteen but may persist for up to six weeks.
 Pain and tenderness is an expected post-procedure event.

-In comparison, the MACS lift is a well-established form of a facelift but has a limitation with respect to improved neck outcomes.
-It is a short scar rhytidectomy with the vertical suspension of the facial tissue.
+In comparison, the MACS lift is a well-established form of a face lift, but has limitation with respect to improved neck outcomes.
+It is a short scar rhytidectomy with vertical suspension of the facial tissue.
 The recovery time with a MACS procedure is shorter than a SMAS plication with stable results; however, it does not fully address the neck or the lateral periorbital areas.
 There is also usually visible scarring as the incision is made anterior to the temporal hairline.

-A facelift, although a minor procedure relative to other larger scale plastic surgeries, is still a surgical procedure and requires a team performance to ensure successful outcomes.
-The performing physician must carefully evaluate the individual patient's candidacy and ability to recover with successful and optimal results.
-Some patients may not be suitable surgical candidates, and other non-invasive procedures such as high-intensity focused ultrasound or injections with dermal filler might produce the desired results.
+Face-lifts, though a minor procedure relative to other larger scale plastic surgeries, are still a surgical procedure and require a team performance to ensure successful outcomes.
+The performing physician must carefully evaluate the individual patients' candidacy and ability to recover with successful and optimal results.
+Some patients may not be suitable surgical candidates and other non-invasive procedures such as Ultherapy or injections with dermal filler might produce the desired results.
 Clear communication of surgical outcomes and complications must be addressed between physician and patient to ensure a good outcome.
-Though complications are not life-threatening and rates are low, an interprofessional team approach in the setting of SMAS plication procedures involving trained surgical technicians can provide for swift execution with minimal to no error minimizing complications altogether.
-(Level IV)
+Though complications are not life threatening and rates are low, an interprofessional team approach in the setting of SMAS plication procedures involving trained surgical technicians can provide for swift execution with minimal to no error minimizing complications altogether (Level of Evidence IV).